DonnyZhao/feature-engineering-with-feast-airflow-dbt/README.md

 - First, run the dbt project dbt_task_group using cosmos.
 - Last, materialize the newly calculated features values into Feast.
 Materialize means the new feature values will be updated in your offline store, Snowflake, which holds a history of feature values, and your online store, Redis, will be updated to only contain the newest feature values.

-13. Spin up astronomer using `astro dev start` and trigger the location_sales_feature_engineering pipeline. 🤞 all tasks are green.
+13. Navigate back inside the /airflow folder with `cd ../../airflow` and spin up astronomer using `astro dev start`.
+14. Go to localhost:8080 in your browser, login with 'admin' as the username and password, and trigger the location_sales_feature_engineering pipeline. 🤞 all tasks are green.

 ## Summary